swelcher/vol2log/README.md

 ## Summary

-This utility is to assist with shipping a Volatility JSON file into Graylog with the appropriate formatting easily.
+This utility built upon python 3.6 is to assist with shipping a Volatility JSON file into Graylog with the appropriate formatting easily.
 I was unaware of a way to easily ship the JSON file from Volatility's unified-output plugin so I created a small utility which will format, add additional needed fields to the post, and send a post request to a specified Graylog instance.

 ----------------------------------------------------------------------------------------------------------------------------------------